 Answer:

-Listening to the sound of echo depends upon the time interval between the source of a sound and the reflecting sound which should be at least 0.1 seconds.
+Listening to the sound of an echo depends upon the time interval between the source of a sound and the reflecting surface, which should be at least 0.1 seconds.

 Therefore, we cannot listen to the echo unless the interval is greater than 0.1 seconds.